-During the recent cold snap covering much of the United States, a woman from suburban Chicago allegedly left her dog in his doghouse for 12 hours in temperatures that fell as low as minus 15.
+During a cold snap a few years ago, a woman from Chicago left her dog in his doghouse for 12 hours.
+Temperatures fell as low as minus 15 Fahrenheit.
 Sadly, the dog died from hypothermia.
-The woman was arrested and charged with animal cruelty after the police received a tip about the dog’s body being found.
+Police arrested the woman after they received a tip and charged her with animal cruelty.

 A horrific story, no doubt, and one that shouldn’t have happened.
-Here’s what you need to know about hypothermia (low body temperature) and how to prevent it from ever happening to your beloved furry friends.
+If you see the signs of hypothermia in your dog, take steps to keep them warm.
+Consult a veterinarian immediately for treatment.
+Here’s what you need to know about the symptoms, causes, and treatments for hypothermia (low body temperature) and how to prevent it from ever happening to your beloved furry friends.

 - Strong shivering and trembling followed by no shivering